Post Summary: The Complete Packing List For The Coziest Weekend In!

 Canoe

-There is no greater morning activity than a canoe paddle on a calm lake.
-Dick’s Sporting Goods has tons to choose from, but we personally recommend the Old Town Discovery – it’s on the shorter side for easy transporting, and has a wide base for more stability.
+There are tons of canoes to choose from, but we personally recommend any kind from the Old Town brand, especially the Discovery line.
+Discovery canoes on the shorter side for easy transporting, and has a wide base for more stability.

-The Forest Dweller
+Cabin Packing List Personality Result: The Forest Dweller

-For you, the purpose of renting a cabin is to seek solitude and rest.
-You want to escape the monotony of everyday life and dwell among the trees, even if its just for a weekend.
-You enjoy long walks, nearby trails, and napping in your hammock on a warm summer day.
 If you could sleep under the stars you would, so you are looking for a cabin that connects with as much of the outside world as possible!

 We recommend renting these cabins: